 ⦁ Consider landscaping with native plants, hardy perennials, and trees, especially evergreen trees.

-Adopt-a-Stormwater pond project: You can adopt your local neighborhood, church, school, or place of business stormwater pond, to help encourage the growth of native plants and wildlife, and such pollinators as bees, butterflies, and birds.
+Adopt-a-Stormwater pond project: You can adopt your local stormwater pond in your neighborhood, church, school, or place of business, to help encourage the growth of native plants and wildlife, including such pollinators as bees, butterflies, and birds.
 Become part of the Million Pollinator Gardens project!
 (See printable brochure.)

 Test your knowledge of stormwater.
 Take the King County Stormwater “Jeopardy” quiz – 10 questions: